 Fun and games are guaranteed to ignite participation.
 Give people a competitive reason to rummage through their closets and garages.

 Nothing galvanizes fundraising like friendly competition.
 Pit groups of staff, men vs. women, or staff vs. board members to ‘fundraise’ for noncash donations.
 Give your donors a list of items you can accept, and allow them time to clean out their garages, all for a good cause.
 If you’re fundraising for a specific event, be sure to allow time for liquidation of items.

 Make giving a game!
-Create bingo cards — either digitally or on a mailer — that list different categories of items that can be donated (vehicles, electronics, smart phones, etc.).
+Create bingo cards — either digitally or on a mailer — that list different categories of items that can be donated (vehicles, electronics, etc.).
 The goal is for a donor to try and fill up as many of the bingo squares as possible by making noncash donations that fall under the different categories.

 A more simplified version would be to create and post a bingo card on your website.
 Ask all of your donors to work together to help you fill in at least one item from every noncash donation category on the card during a set period of time.
 And once the card is filled, it will trigger some special celebration event.